Updated: May 22

-I’m reflecting back to the days I was spending with my friend, Erica in Mid-California, before L.A.
-I was there for about two weeks, but didn’t take a huge number of photos because we got minimal time together, but there was a day we went out to explore some fun places.
+I’m reflecting back to the days I was spending in Mid-California, before L.A.
+I was there for about two weeks, but didn’t take a huge number of photos because it was a minimal amount of time spent there, but there was a day I went out to explore some fun places.

-We were in the Sonoma area and found a flower patch with gorgeous poppies, ruffled tulips, lupine and daffodils along side the road.
-Erica pulled over and I rushed out and snapped some photos.
+I was in the Sonoma area when I found a flower patch with gorgeous poppies, ruffled tulips, lupine and daffodils along side the road.
+I rushed out and snapped some photos.